elasticsearchfr/hands-on/README.md

      Thread.sleep(120000);

-And open in your browser: [http://localhost:9200/_plugin/head/](http://localhost:9200/_plugin/head/) to see one node, then both nodes and then only one node.
+And open in your browser: [http://localhost:9200/_plugin/marvel/](http://localhost:9200/_plugin/marvel/) to see one node, then both nodes and then only one node.
-Have a look also at [http://localhost:9200/_plugin/bigdesk/](http://localhost:9200/_plugin/bigdesk/) and [http://localhost:9200/_plugin/paramedic/](http://localhost:9200/_plugin/paramedic/)
+Have a look also at [http://localhost:9200/_plugin/kopf/](http://localhost:9200/_plugin/kopf/)

 Test 1: Index/Get and Delete some documents